eCommerce Above The Fold Optimization - 12 Proven Conversion Boosters

 This snippet is usually drawn from the best-performing pages: those that Google sees in a positive light for regularly sharing high-quality content.

-To do this, you should format the content well using bullet points, a table of contents, short copy, descriptive images, and CTAs that drive response.
+To do this, you should format your above the fold content well using bullet points, short copy, descriptive images, and CTAs that drive response.

 Use large and heavy images with caution.